-- Storm Water Pump Station Maintenance: The Division maintains 16 pump stations throughout the City to reduce flooding in low lying areas such as underpasses.
+- Storm Water Pump Stations: Maintenance of 16 pump stations throughout the City to reduce flooding in low lying areas such as underpasses.
 Daily inspections and routine maintenance is performed on the pump stations.
 The Department of Public Works continuously performs major maintenance on these systems each year by replacing pumps, rehabilitating the stations, and upgrading electrical systems.

 - Street Sweeping: The City of Norfolk has the most extensive street sweeping program in the region.
-We currently sweep all streets in the city, with curb and gutters, once per month.
+We sweep all streets in the city, with curb and gutters on a rotating basis.
 Downtown Norfolk is swept on a daily basis.
 Other cities in the region only sweep their streets once or twice a year, and even then it usually is only major roadways.

-- Structure Repair and Maintenance: The Division performs routine maintenance and cleaning of the stormwater system that is comprised of underground pipes, drop inlets, and catch basins.
+- Structure Repair and Maintenance: Routine maintenance and cleaning of the stormwater system that is comprised of underground pipes, drop inlets, and catch basins.
 During structural failure, staff will make necessary repairs.

-Environmental Regulatory is responsible for managing Norfolk's stormwater discharge permit and supporting programs.
+Environmental Regulatory manages Norfolk's stormwater discharge permit and supporting programs.

-Engineering is responsible for water quality and water quantity projects city-wide.
+Engineering is responsible for planning, designing, and building water quality and water quantity projects city-wide.